dkaslovsky/ElasticBatch/README.md

 >>> esbuf.flush()
 ```

+A third method, `show()`, exists mostly for debug purposes and prints all documents currently in the buffer as newline-delimited json.

 ### pandas DataFrames

 Alternatively, one can directly insert a pandas DataFrame into the buffer and each row will be treated as a document: